Making Your Real Estate Website Work for You: Realtor Marketing Tips from Blake Showalter

 Watch our webinar with Atoka Properties’ Blake Showalter to learn how she improved her IDX website traffic fourfold in just 12 months — and drove more of the right visitors to her agency’s web presence.

-What do you think about Showalter’s approach to optimizing her firm’s main Realtor website and helping her team of agents thrive with theirs?
+What do you think about Showalter’s approach to optimizing her firm’s main agency website and helping her team of agents thrive with theirs?
 Share your thoughts with us in the comments section below!

 Published on May 8, 2017